paulohenriquevn/aws-solutions-architect/README.md

 ---

-Deseja que continue para mais questões?
 ### Questão 64

-**Texto original:**
-A company has more than 5 TB of file data on Windows file servers that run on premises.
-Users and applications interact with the data each day.
-The company is moving its Windows workloads to AWS...

-**Tradução:**
 Uma empresa possui mais de 5 TB de dados em servidores de arquivos Windows locais.
 A empresa está migrando cargas de trabalho para AWS, mas precisa manter o acesso aos arquivos com baixa latência tanto no local quanto na nuvem.

 **Resposta correta:**